The 4 Most Common Mistakes With Psychedelics

 The conversation regarding psychedelics in America today focuses on the “trip”— the period of time after taking a substance where you’re in an altered state of consciousness.
 In this state, there are various psychological, visual and auditory changes to your perception.

-Often, the lessons are lost when you shift from an altered state back to your normal state.
+Without integration, the lessons are lost when you shift from an altered state back to your normal state.
 And frequently we find that the issues brought up during a psychedelic experience can take days, months, even years to unpack, process, and translate into meaningful change.

 This is because the lessons aren’t always clear.
 Your ordinary understanding of reality has changed.
 You know you’ve changed, but you’re not exactly sure how—or more importantly, what this change means for your life going forward.